-"I have wealthy parents."
-She explained diplomatically, realizing her slip.
+"I have wealthy parents," she explained strategically, realizing her slip.
 She tilted her head and smiled sweetly, hoping they could skip the details about her life.

-"Beautiful name for a beautiful girl."
-He winked at her and Lenny suppressed an eye roll.
+"Beautiful name for a beautiful girl," he winked at her and Lenny suppressed an eye roll.
 It wasn't exactly the most original line she'd ever heard.
 She let her hair fall over her face as she dipped her eyes, thankful that she could hide behind it, pretending to be flattered.
-She normally didn't respond physically to a guy flirting with her, she had always told herself she was far too practical for those things.
-And she couldn't respond as she normally would because her new job required her to be friendly.
-Whatever that meant.
+Her physiology didn't normally respond to a guy flirting with her, she had always told herself she was far too practical for things like butterflies and blushing.
+And she couldn't respond as she really wanted to because her new job required her to be friendly- whatever that meant.

-Her hair was not in it's usual tight braid, her elastic restraint had broken in the airport and she was forced to let her hair hang loose, something she had grown to hate but was now finding it a very useful curtain.
+Her hair was not in its usual tight braid.
+Her elastic restraint had broken in the airport and she was forced to let it hang loose, something she had grown to hate over the past couple of years, but was now finding it a very useful curtain.

 Luke Casey tried to catch a glimpse of the gorgeous girl tucked between his bass player and the window across the aisle from him without being too obvious.
-It was a rare instance when a woman didn't start giggling nervously at Sway's obvious flirtation.
-But he could tell right away that this girl wasn't like any other.
+It was a rare occurrence when a woman didn't start giggling nervously at Sway's obvious flirtation.
+But he could tell right away that this girl wasn't like others.

 He and his band mates had seen her at the airport waiting to board the flight.
 The entire airport couldn't help but notice her, or maybe that was just how Luke saw it.
-She was dressed plainly in cut-off jeans and a white t-shirt, her long, naturally blonde hair hung loosely at her shoulders.
-It wasn't bottle blonde like so many of the other girls in SoCal and Luke wondered if maybe she wasn't a local.
+She was dressed plainly in cut-off jeans and a white t-shirt, her long, naturally blonde hair hung past her shoulders.
+It wasn't bottle-blonde like so many of the other girls in SoCal and Luke wondered if maybe she wasn't a local.

 "Are you a journalist?"
-Sway asked, Luke knew full well she was not but he was actually thankful that his pushy friend was keeping her talking.
+Sway asked.
+Luke knew full well she was not, journalists tended to give off a certain aura that repelled him.
+However, he was actually thankful that his pushy friend was keeping her talking.

-Lenna's eyes fluttered open and she looked at the notebook in her lap.
-"No, just a poet."
-She said absentmindedly.
+Lenny's eyes fluttered open and she looked at the notebook in her lap, "No, just a poet," she said absentmindedly.
 Luke strained, trying to listen in on their conversation without being obvious.
 Damn Sway for getting the seat next to her.

 "Oh, so it's a book of secrets, is it?"
 Sway's tone staying light.
 He could never resist a pretty girl.

-Lenna winked, "Everyone has secrets."
-Then she smiled at Sway and changed the subject.
-"Why are you going to Chicago?"
+Lenny winked, "Everyone has secrets."
+She smiled easily and changed the subject, "Why are you going to Chicago?"

 Lenny frowned, "Tour?
 Are you in a band?"

-Laughter and snickers could be heard from the other members as they overheard.
-Sway just smiled, pretending to be embarrassed that she didn't know who he was.
-"I guess you could say that."
-He took a bottle of water from the drink cart as it passed.
+Laughter and snickers erupted from the other members as they overheard.
+Sway smiled, pretending to be embarrassed that she didn't know who he was.
+"I guess you could say that," he took a bottle of water from the drink cart as it passed.
 "I'm sorry, I thought I introduced myself.
 I'm Ryan 'Sway' Schaeffer, bass player for a band called Double Blind Study."

 "Is that why you thought I would be impressed with your flattery?
-I imagine most girls are."
-Lenna raised an eyebrow pointedly and Luke smirked.
-Girls didn't tend to call Sway out on his obvious self important air.
-Luke was compelled to get to know this girl better.
+I imagine most girls are," Lenny raised an eyebrow pointedly and Luke smirked.
+Girls didn't tend to call Sway out on his obvious self-important air.
+Luke was even more compelled to get to know this one better.

 "Why are you smiling then?"
-Lenna narrowed her eyes at Sway.
+Lenny narrowed her eyes at Sway.

 "You're obviously not like most girls.
 I'll have to change my tactics."

-Lenna was rolling her eyes when Luke had heard enough and crossed the aisle, grabbed Sway by the arm and pulled him to his feet.
-"You talk too much, Sway."
-He said, almost scolding.
-He took Sway's vacant seat and turned to Lenna.
-"Sorry, he can be pushy with pretty girls."
+Lenny was rolling her eyes when Luke had heard enough and crossed the aisle, grabbed Sway by the arm and pulled him to his feet.
+"You talk too much, Sway," he said, almost scolding.
+He took Sway's vacant seat and turned to Lenny, "Sorry, he can be pushy with pretty girls."

-"With girls in general."
-Blake, who was sitting ahead of Lenna, snorted.
+"With girls in general," Blake, who was sitting ahead of Lenny, snorted.

 "I resent that!"
-Sway defended himself as he sat in Luke's empty chair.
-"I have never hit on an ugly girl."
+Sway defended as he sank into Luke's empty chair, "I have never hit on an ugly girl."

 Sway turned to him, "Thanks for backing a bro up."

-Lenny was amused at their interaction, they reminded her of her brothers but she refused to get distracted.
-She had a job, time to get to work.
+Lenny was amused at their interaction, they reminded her of her brothers.
+But she couldn't get distracted, she had a job to do.
 Time to become their new best friend.

-Lenny had been blessed with a photographic memory and never missed anything.
-It came in handy more often then not, allowing her to learn tasks quickly and become proficient in them.
-She noticed and stored details more precisely than a computer.
-It was her best kept secret and she had always used it to her advantage.
+Lenny had been blessed with a photographic memory.
+It came in handy more often than not, allowing her to learn tasks quickly and become proficient in them.
+She noticed and stored details as precisely as a computer.
+It was her best kept secret, and she had always used it to her advantage.

 The guy who had switched seats and was now sitting next to her was the lead singer of the group.
-Of course Lenny had heard of them.
-Double Blind Study was only the hugest band in the world right now.
-Hard rock with some metal influence.
+Double Blind Study had been her favorite band for some time now.
+Hard rock with a bit of metal influence.
 They hadn't toured in two years because of the drummer doing hard drugs when they were overseas and landing in the hospital.
 The tabloids ripped them apart, sensationalizing the truth of the matter.
 They printed gossip and pointed blame on drinking, girls and the band's inability to get along with one another.
 The band members refused to do interviews and took a hiatus.
 Their fame skyrocketed.
 Fans demanded new music and a follow up tour.
-Lenny had heard the new album, it was fantastic.
-She had been a fan from day one.
-It was the one thing she hadn't changed since the accident.

 She covertly studied Luke Casey sitting next to her.
 He was casually browsing through a guitar magazine, not as interested in her as Sway had been.
 His short blonde hair was covered by a Celtics ball cap, not a surprise since most of them were natives of Boston.
 His gray t-shirt was snug against his lean but muscular chest and shoulders.
 Tattoos leaked out from his short sleeves and down to his elbows.
 Despite his rumpled appearance and worn jeans, he smelled clean and his face was shaved smooth.
 His reputation was one of smoldering sex appeal and refusal to get tied down.
 Typical lead singer qualities.

 Lenny put on her most amicable smile, tucked her hair behind one ear and asked, "Are you guys always this nice to each other?"
-She still hadn't gotten a clear view of Luke's face and she was wondering if he was as good looking in person as in the magazines.
+She still hadn't gotten a clear view of Luke's face, and she was wondering if he was as good looking in person as in the magazines.
 Not that it should matter, she was now on the payroll and Carl had been pretty specific about how he felt with her 'fraternizing' with the band members.
-But those facts did nothing to squelch her curiosity.
-She was still a woman after all.
+However, those facts did nothing to extinguish her curiosity.
+She was still a woman, after all.

 "Pretty much."
-He thought for a minute and then added, "We look out for each other.
+He thought for a minute, seemingly engrossed in the periodical, then added, "We look out for each other.
 Some of us don't know our weaknesses as well our friends do.
 You need someone to watch your six."
 He turned his stunning blue eyes on Lenny, "You know what I mean?"

-"Nothing definite, just an impulse."
-Lenna smiled and Luke couldn't help but wonder what it would be like to kiss those perfect lips.
+"Nothing definite, just an impulse," Lenny smiled, and Luke couldn't help but wonder what it would be like to kiss those perfect lips.

 "You look familiar," Harrison was up on his knees in his seat and had turned around to join their conversation.
 Luke was both thankful and annoyed at the distraction.

 "Maybe you saw me at the airport."
-Lenna raised her eyebrows in an obvious gesture.
+Lenny raised her eyebrows in an obvious gesture.

-"Thanks," Lenna accepted the compliment and then added her own, "You have gorgeous hair."
+"Thanks," Lenny accepted the compliment and then added her own, "You have gorgeous hair."

 Harrison blushed and immediately ran his fingers through his luscious locks.
 He worked really hard at making his hair look effortless and Luke knew he enjoyed people complimenting it.

 Lenny laughed lightly at Harrison's remark and her eyes darted to Luke's.
-"I guess I've always been more comfortable just being one of the guys."
-She explained and Luke felt his heart sink a little when he realized they had all just been 'friend zoned.'
+"I guess I've always been more comfortable just being one of the guys," she explained.
+Luke felt disappointment drift across him when he realized they had all just been 'friend zoned.'

-Harrison didn't seem to mind though and he kept the conversation going.
-The rest of the band members began to join in the discussion and Luke was impressed with how well Lenny held her own.
+Harrison didn't seem to mind though, and he kept the conversation going.
+The rest of the band members began to join in the discussion, and Luke was impressed with how well Lenny held her own.
 She stayed active in the dialogue, adding jokes and quips.
-Luke had known these guys a long time and it could be difficult getting a word in edgewise around them but Lenny fit in like a missing piece that they didn't know had been missing.
+Luke had known these guys a long time and it could be difficult getting a word in edgewise, but Lenny fit in like a missing piece that they didn't know had been missing.
 That was a weird thought.
 Don't go down that road, Casey.